shashikant-naik/practice-terraform/Readme.txt

 8. Locals Block
     Defines local values that can be used within a Terraform module or configuration file. locals { instance_name = "my-instance" }

+Functions:
+number of built-in functions that you can call from within expressions to transform and combine values.
+    max(5, 12, 9)
+    lookup(map, key, default)

 --------

 Every resource wll have Argument reference, Attribute reference